Eviction for mortgage arrears

-You may be tempted to just leave the property and hand back the keys to your mortgage lender before they get an outright possession order.
-However, you won't gain anything by doing this.
-You will still be responsible for mortgage payments, buildings insurance and other costs until the property is sold, and will still have to make up any shortfall if the sale doesn't make enough to cover what you owe.
+You might be tempted to just leave the property and hand back the keys to your mortgage lender before they get an outright possession order.
+If you decide to do this, you'll still:

 For more information about selling your property to pay off your mortgage arrears, see Selling your property to clear mortgage debts.